MicrosoftDocs/learn/learn-pr/advocates/responsible-bots/includes/5-add-language-understanding.md

    You can see that LUIS automatically detects geographical entities.

 1. Using the same procedure, enter a few more sentences for the `get_capital` intent.
-Create other intents from those listed in the previous table.
+Create other intents from the ones listed in the previous table.

 1. After you've created intents, select **Train** to train the model.
 After training, select **Test** to see how well the model performs on some input sentences.